Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - *Owning module*
     Module that has created the workflow.

-    > [Info] When a workflow is manually created in the *Workflow* module, **ActindoWorkFlow** is displayed.
+    > [Info] When a workflow is manually created in the *Process orchestration* module, **ActindoWorkFlow** is displayed.
 A workflow can also be created automatically by a different module.
 In this case, the name of the corresponding module is displayed.

 - *Created by*
     Name and username of the user who initiated the process.